rustinphares/pdf2htmlEXwiki/Command-line.md

-This is the man page of version 0.8:
+This is the man page of version 0.8.
+Run `man pdf2htmlEX` for the latest manual.

+Please file an issue if you find this page outdated.

     NAME
          pdf2htmlEX - converts PDF to HTML without losing text and format.